IlEvelynIl/BO1-AntiCheat/README.md

 # BO1-AntiCheat
-An anticheat program for Black Ops 1 Zombies to serve as an alternative to the showing files rule.
+An anticheat program for Black Ops 1 Zombies to serve as an unofficial alternative to the showing files rule.

 This works with Steam and the latest version of BGamer.